bcnmy/docs/docs/quickstart.md

 ```

 </details>
-If you are facing any error, do checkout the [troubleshooting](/troubleshooting/commonerrors) for common errors.
+If you are facing any error, check out [troubleshooting](/troubleshooting/commonerrors) for common errors.

 🎉 **Congratulations on completing the quickstart!**

-To dive deeper, check out more [use cases](/account/transactions) and follow this guide for [the gasless transaction](/account/transactions/gasless).
+To dive deeper, check out more [use cases](/account/transactions) and follow [this guide for gasless transactions](/account/transactions/gasless).